What is Bufo Alvarius and 5-MeO-DMT?

 However it should not be taken lightly, or considered as a “one-and-done” pharmaceutical or pill.
 Its effects can be traumatic as well as healing, and some amount of preparation and awareness of the risks is required for a beneficial Bufo alvarius experience.

-The physical risks of Bufo and 5-MeO-DMT are reasonably low, if you do not combine the medicine with anything else, or take a very high dose.
+The physical risks of Bufo and 5-MeO-DMT are reasonably low, as long as you do not combine the venom with anything else, or take a very high dose.
 As such, it is important to avoid being on any medications (especially MAOIs or beta-carbolines) while taking Bufo or 5-MeO-DMT, and you should not take any other plant medicines (especially ayahuasca) in the same 24-hour period as your Bufo alvarius experience.

 Having a poorly trained or negligent facilitator is another big risk in a Bufo alvarius retreat.
 There have been a number of deaths reported during ceremonies due to the malpractice of facilitators who have not paid enough attention or care to the participants.
 Checking out the reputation of your facilitator is a crucial step in the preparation for a Bufo alvarius retreat.